Athletics

 a.

 Explore three careers related to athletics.
-Research one career area
+Research one career

-resources.
-Learn about training, education, expenses, job outlook,
+using other resources.
+Learn about training, education,

-salary, and advancement.
-Discuss your findings and career interest with
+findings and career interest with your counselor.

 b.